-Alcatraz is one of our favorite historic spots in San Francisco, and it makes for an especially eerie outing if you opt for the night tour.
+Alcatraz is one of our favorite historic spots in San Francisco.
+It makes for an especially eerie outing if you opt for the night tour.
 The entire Bay area is dotted with multiple other historic sites and museums that impress such as the Old United States Mint and the Walt Disney Family Museum.

 Fresno and Modesto have their fair share of historic monuments and events as well.
-The McHenry Museum is a fun stop for people who love local history in Modesto while Fresno’s Tower Theatre for the Performing Arts—a mixed-use theatre and nationally recognized historic site—will celebrate its 80th birthday in December of next year.
+The McHenry Museum is a fun stop for people who love local history in Modesto while Fresno’s Tower Theatre for the Performing Arts.
+It’s mixed-use theatre and nationally recognized historic site will celebrate its 80th birthday in December of next year.

-One of the most recognizable historic sites in the state is the Hollywood Walk of Fame, but a walk through the lesser-known Venice Canals Walkway makes for an equally interesting stroll—plus it’s a nice escape from the more tourist-laden areas of the city.
+One of the most recognizable historic sites in the state is the Hollywood Walk of Fam.
+But a walk through the lesser-known Venice Canals Walkway makes for an equally interesting stroll.
+Plus it’s a nice escape from the more tourist-laden areas of the city.

-To transfer your nursing license to California, you must hold a current and active RN degree in another state, U.S. territory or Canada.
+To transfer your nursing license to California, you must hold an active RN degree in another state or Canada.
 You must also have an educational background that will meet California requirements and pass either the State Board Test Pool Examination (SBTPE) or the National Council Licensure Examination (NCLEX-RN®).
 For more information, head to the California Board of Registered Nursing website.

-Certifications for specific allied health professions come from a number of agencies—either national or via California’s state government.
-For example, surgical technicians can gain certification though the National Board of Surgical Technology and Surgical Assisting (NBSTSA), where CRT permits are issued through the California Department of Public Health – Radiologic Health Branch (CDPH-RHB).
+Certifications for specific allied health professions come from a number of agencies.
+Either national or via California’s state government.
+Surgical technicians can gain certification though the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+Where CRT permits are issued through the California Department of Public Health – Radiologic Health Branch (CDPH-RHB).